Maryamlaine/Machine-Learning--Exoplanet-Exploration/README.md

 Loss: 0.6991759857013934
 Accuracy: 0.9004524946212769

-The Deep Learning model has a high Loss value, but Accuracy is pretty good.
+The Deep Learning model has a high Loss value of 0.33, with Accuracy is 0.87.